 - Transfer all files in the right contiguous partition (such as D:) to other place.

-- Right click D drive in Disk Management and select Delete Volume.
+- Right click this partition (D:) in Disk Management and select Delete Volume.

 - Right click the left contiguous partition (C:) and select Extend Volume.

 - In the pop-up Extend Volume Wizard window, simply click Next till Finish.

 If you want to resize FAT32 partition or extend a NTFS partition without deleting another one, you have to run third party disk partition software.

-2. How to resize system partition C in Windows 2008 Server
+2. Best way to resize partition in Windows Server 2008 R2

-It is much easier to resize Server 2008 volume with partitioning software and there are many choices in the market.
-However, remember to back up in advance and run the safest tool.
-Different with read-only program, when resizing hard drive partition, the parameters of associated disk, partition and files will be changed.
+Different with read-only program, partition resizing tool will modify the parameters of associated disk, partition and files.
 In some conditions, all files in the partition will be moved to new locations.
-If any software error or hardware issue occur, part of parameters could failed to be modified.
-If it happens, your system, partition and files will be damaged.
+If any software error or hardware issue happens, part of parameters will failed to be modified.
+In that case, your system, partition and files will be damaged.
 This is the reason why you'd better back up in advance and run safe partition software.